 Every on-line publisher from personal blog author to corporate website creator needs to realize that a significant chunk of their audience is not where they might think.

 And that’s just very, very cool.

 It’s clear … English is the language of the internet.
 That’s both an indictment, as well as a statement of reality.
 The fact is the majority of the information on the internet is in English, certainly most of the technical information.
 Granted, there’s a tremendous mount of information in local languages and on local sites.

 The harsh reality is that not every company can afford to do business in more than one language.
 Ask Leo! is a great example.
 It’s me, one person, Leo Notenboom.
 I speak English and a bit of Dutch.
 I can’t help you in any other languages, and there’s no way I can afford to.
 Larger corporations face similar problems.
 Perhaps they can handle one, or two, or a handful of additional languages, but that only goes so far.
 It all comes back to this:

 The global common denominator is English.

-because it’s a difficult second language to learn, full of broken rules and inconsistencies.
+The practical reality of the situation is that non-native English speakers are at a serious disadvantage if they don’t learn the language.
+I feel for you, because it’s a difficult second language to learn, full of broken rules and inconsistencies.
 But if you don’t, you’re missing out on many, many opportunities.

 concepts you’re trying to get across.